Welcome to the third edition of the GeoPRISMS Photo Contest!

 Decisions of the judges are final.

-The winner of the GeoPRISMS Photo Contest will be announced at the GeoPRISMS Townhall Meeting, at the 2016 AGU Fall Meeting on Monday December 12, 2016.
-Winners will be contacted before the Townhall Meeting by email.
+The winner of the GeoPRISMS Photo Contest will be announced at the GeoPRISMS Townhall Meeting, at the 2017 AGU Fall Meeting on Monday December 11, 2017.
+The winner will be contacted before the Townhall Meeting by email.
 The winner will receive a print out of the photograph at the GeoPRISMS Townhall Meeting.
 The winner’s photograph will be posted on the GeoPRISMS website and will be highlighted in the Spring Issue of the GeoPRISMS Newsletter.

-By submitting an entry, the contest entrant affirms that he/she holds all rights to the photograph submitted.
-Entrant agrees to allow the GeoPRISMS Program to use his or her name and photograph to post on the GeoPRISMS website, and to be published in the GeoPRISMS Newsletter, without compensation.
+By submitting an entry, the contest entrant affirms that she/he holds all rights to the photograph submitted.
+Entrant agrees to allow the GeoPRISMS Program to use her or his name and photograph to post on the GeoPRISMS website, and to be published in the GeoPRISMS Newsletter, without compensation.
 Entrants consent that the GeoPRISMS Program can display or create derivative works of all entries for any educational, promotional, publicity, archival, exhibition or other non-commercial purpose in any media.

 Congratulations to Michelle Coombs the winner of the 2015 GeoPRISMS Photo Contest!